Where to Get Help

 Part of the reason opioids have become such a big problem in the United States is because it became unacceptable in the 90s to let patients live with pain.
 Opioids are a quick fix, and doctors are busy.
 If you believe you’re being brushed off by a doctor, you have the right to seek out another.

 Once you’ve found a doctor that you trust, discuss alternative pain management therapies with them.
 Work with a specialist and your support network—your spouse, your friends, your family, a local organization, or a support group (see below)—to create an active recovery plan.
 Don’t let someone else do it for you.
 Take charge.
 This is your life you’re trying to take back from the clutches of chronic pain.

-This website includes a community-submitted and actively maintained list of classes and events in our local areas of Benton, Lincoln, and Linn counties.
-Check out the calendar to find classes and events near you.
+This website includes a community-submitted and actively maintained list of classes and events in Oregon state's Benton, Lincoln, and Linn counties.
+Check out the calendar to find pain management classes and events near you.

 (If you know of a class or event that’s not listed, please notify us and help us add it to the calendar using this form.)

 Pain management organizations and support groups